Pakistani12/Video_summerizer_AgenticAI/README.md

 # Video_summerizer_AgenticAI
 ## **Overview**
-Video AI Summarizer Agent is a Streamlit-based web application that leverages Google's Gemini AI model to analyze and summarize video content.
+Video Summarizer Agent is a Streamlit-based web application that leverages Google's Gemini AI model to analyze and summarize video content.
 This AI-powered tool allows users to upload videos, input queries, and receive insights based on the video's content and supplementary web research.
+## **Features**
+- Upload and process video files (.mp4, .mov, .avi)

+- Analyze video content using the Gemini 2.0 Flash Exp model

+- Provide AI-driven responses based on user queries

+- Supplement insights using DuckDuckGo web search

+- Display video playback in the Streamlit UI